Black-in-CS/prototype/plans.md

 ### Intro to HTML
-HTML
+- HTML
-Editors
+- Editors
-Tag Structure
+- Tag Structure
-Text Structure
+- Text Structure
-Links
+- Links
-Other tags
+- Other tags
-Images
-Line Breaks
-Tables
+>Images, Line Breaks, Tables

-Making Things Gorgeous The Wrong Way
-Colors
-Width and Height
-Borders
-Text Styles
-The <head> tag
-Putting it all together so far
+-Putting it all together so far